Details

 Workshop Session 1 11:05 – 11:45

-Supporting Your Team – Managing Neurodivergent Employees: Jenny Beck KC (Hon), Director of Beck Fitzgerald, founding member of FLANC (Family Law Advice for the Neurodivergent Community) will discuss both the practical and procedural aspects of creating a supportive and inclusive environment for neurodivergent employees.
+Supporting Your Team – Neurodivergent Teams – Better Ways of Working: Jenny Beck KC (Hon), Director of Beck Fitzgerald, founding member of FLANC (Family Law Advice for the Neurodivergent Community) and Rebecca Pantelli, Director, Beck Fitzgerald will discuss both the practical and procedural aspects of creating a supportive and inclusive environment for neurodivergent employees.

 Current Issues in Immigration & Asylum Legal Aid: “Smash the gangs, slash the boats, one in one out and computer says “no”- is the policy working or is reform the answer?”
-Speakers: Jawaid Luqmani, Founding Partner, Luqmani Thompson; Madeleine Kelleher, Immigration Solicitor, Southwark Law Centre
+Speakers: Jawaid Luqmani, Founding Partner, Luqmani Thompson.

-Current Issues in Criminal Legal Aid: Casey Jenkins, President of LCCSA and Rakesh Bhasin, LAPG Advisory Committee Member will address topical issues for criminal defence practitioners.
+Current Issues in Criminal Legal Aid and Prison Law: Casey Jenkins, President of LCCSA, Rakesh Bhasin, LAPG Advisory Committee Member, Andrew Sperling, Director, SL5 Legal and Dr. Laura Janes KC (Hon), LAPG Advisory Committee Member will address topical issues for criminal defence practitioners.

 Plenary: AI in the Legal World: to Use or Not to Use, that is the Question.
 12:00 – 13:10

-Panel discussion/debate: Matthew Howgate, Consultant; Giles Peaker, Partner, Anthony Gold and Founder and Editor of the Nearly Legal Blog; Dr. Francine Ryan, Senior Lecturer in Law & Director of the Open Justice Centre; Speakers invited from the Ada Lovelace Institute Chair: Ro Jana, Director of Parliamentary Affairs, LAPG
+Panel discussion/debate: Matthew Howgate, Consultant; Giles Peaker, Partner, Anthony Gold and Founder and Editor of the Nearly Legal Blog; Dr. Francine Ryan, Senior Lecturer in Law & Director of the Open Justice Centre; Chair: Ro Jana, Director of Parliamentary Affairs, LAPG

 Workshop Session 2 14:10 – 14:55